hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/lambda_function.html.markdown

 ### snap_start

 Snap start settings for low-latency startups.
-This feature is currently only supported for `java11` runtimes.
+This feature is currently only supported for `java11` and `java17` runtimes.
 Remove this block to delete the associated settings (rather than setting `apply_on = "None"`).

 * `apply_on` - (Required) Conditions where snap start is enabled.
 Valid values are `PublishedVersions`.